-Dr. Jessica Raposo is Associate Professor of Music and music program coordinator for Indiana University East in Richmond, Indiana, where she teaches flute and courses in music theory, history, and performance.
+Dr. Jessica Raposo Coleman is Associate Professor of Music and chair of the Fine and Performing Arts department at Indiana University East in Richmond, Indiana, where she teaches flute, directs the IU East Richmond Chorale, and courses in music theory, history, and performance.

 Jessica earned music degrees from the University of Michigan, the Royal Academy of Music (London), and the University of British Columbia (Vancouver).
 While earning her graduate degrees, she taught flute for King’s College (University of London), and taught flute and music theory for UBC.